 ‘The Hunt’: Liberals don’t want to take their guns – because they really add zest to the human hunt

-The film “The Hunt,” not to be confused with the 2012 Danish film of the same name starring Mads Mikkelsen, had been shelved by Universal last year because of sensitivity issues related to the film’s central plot of humans using other humans as prey – nothing new, but back in the day Fay Wray was in “The Most Dangerous Game” (1932) or Cornel Wilde was “The Naked Prey” (1965), Charles Whitman had yet to show the world what human-on-human carnage was really about.
+The film “The Hunt,” not to be confused with the 2012 Danish film of the same name starring Mads Mikkelsen, had been shelved by Universal last year because of sensitivity issues related to the film’s central plot of humans using other humans as prey – nothing new, but back when Fay Wray was in “The Most Dangerous Game” (1932) or Cornel Wilde was in loincloth and on the run in “The Naked Prey” (1965), Charles Whitman had yet to show the world what human-on-human carnage was really about.

 The strategy had been to release “The Hunt” as a horror film; now the curio is being spun as a satire-cum-horror, or something “unclassifiable.”
 If we hadn’t seen Jordan Peele’s “Get Out” (2017) or “Us” (2019), tagging it as unique, new or groundbreaking might work, but that crossover zone has already been defined and owned.
 “The Hunt” begins like a “Saw” chapter with a dozen random people waking up in the kind of bucolic field you might find in “Midsommar” (2019), semi-bound and gagged and not knowing where they are.
 Turns out they’re in a kill zone.
 Once they find a key to unlock the gags, a helpful park ranger comes out bearing arms.
 “Why do we need these?” comes a groggy question as semi-automatic pistols and assault rifles are meted out.
 Before there is any real answer, the asker’s brains are splattered by a high-caliber projectile and it’s game on, with the rest of the crew scattering and taking cover.